George-Gou/George-Gou/README.md

 - 🎓 I come from Chinese academy of sciences，major in geodesy

-- 👀 I’m interested in machine learning and digital processing
+- 👀 I’m interested in machine learning and digital signal processing

 - 🌱 I’m currently working on open source software on geodesy and geophysics